 Contentment comes into fruition when each one of us does the work for ourselves.
 When we take the time to investigate, to be the detectives of who we uniquely are, when we take the time to listen, really listen to what our internal voice is telling us, and when we don’t take the easy road out, numbing ourselves with addictions or other bad behaviors, but instead, get down, lean forward and take on the challenge of discovering what makes our souls sing.

 It is after finding contentment that you can fully, completely and healthily be in a relationship void of co-dependency.
-It is after finding contentment that you can truly live in the moment, knowing your boundaries, having the discipline to say no when for you it is necessary and having the acceptance of realizing that not everything lasts forever.
-After all, once we’ve learned the lesson, the teacher lets go, so that we can move closer to our best life.
+It is after finding contentment that you can truly live in the moment, knowing your boundaries, having the discipline to say no when for you it is necessary and having the acceptance of realizing that nothing everything lasts forever.
+After all, once we’ve learned the lesson, the teacher lets go, so that we can move closer to our best life all on our own.

 So today, take a moment to look within and ask yourself if you are expecting something else or someone else to make you happy.
 And the best thing you can do is to be honest when you respond because that will be the first step toward finding your very own, hard fought for and much deserved, contentment.